 How far is the nearest clinic?

-If you live in a rural area or don’t have a car, travel distance could be a big factor in your decision.
-In fact, according to this list from the Migraine Research Foundation, only 21 states even have a single headache clinic.
+If you live in a rural area or don’t have a car, travel distance could be a big factor in your decision—only 21 states even have a single headache clinic.
 Consult a map before setting your sights on going to a clinic to avoid unintentionally setting yourself up for an appointment you can’t get to.

 How much are you willing to spend?